Our Values

 knowledge products shared with similar centres across Canada to replicate our model

-of iOAT patients attribute improvements in their physical and/or mental health to the program
+of 42 iOAT patients reported improvements in their physical health due to the program (October, 2024).

 To learn more about our journey, visit our Social R&D Field Guide